randomnumgen1/System4CPPFinal/README.md

 > [!CAUTION]
 > Some classes may be deemed experimental until their usage is fully validated.
+> Some things will be broken until v1.0 release.

 # System4CPP
 This cross-platform framework, compatible with Linux, Windows, ARM and x64 and perhaps Android, is designed to make developing applications and games easier.